 in each case as such terms are defined in Part 14 of the Companies Act 2006.

-This authority shall continue for the period ending on the date of the annual general meeting to be held in 2018.
-See notes on page 12.
+This authority shall continue for the period ending on the date of the annual general meeting to be held in 2019.

 Directors' authority to allot shares (Section 551)